30 Indoor Activities for Rainy Days in Kyoto

 Eikando is located in Higashiyama district and is a very popular spot for autumn foliage.
 During fall, you can enjoy the autumn color anywhere you look at the site of the temple with about 3,000 maple trees.
 Buddhist statues and other important treasures are other attractions of the temple.

-Admission fee 600 yen (adults), 400 yen (students)
+Admission fee: 600 yen (adults), 400 yen (students/children)

 20. Nanzen-ji Temple

-Nanzenji’s Sanmon is one of the tallest gates at the height of 22 meters, you can climb up the stairs and see the stunning view over the mountains and Kyoto City on the top.
-Another unique spot is the waterway pavilion which was completed in 1888, its modern and western influenced design adds agreeable charm to the temple site.
+Nanzenji’s Sanmon is one of the tallest gates at the height of 22 meters.
+Climb up the stairs and you can see stunning views over the mountains and Kyoto City.
+Another unique spot is the waterway pavilion which was completed in 1888, with its modern and western influenced design adding agreeable charm to the temple site.
+After visiting Nanzenji, we recommend you to walk on the philosopher’s path to Ginkakuji, which allows you to enjoy a pleasant walk on a stone path even on a rainy day!

 21. Nijo Castle